yeraydiazdiaz/yeraydiazdiaz.github.io/index.md

 layout: page
 title: About me
 permalink: /
+short_description: "Yeray Díaz.
+Freelance software engineer based in London, UK.
+I write code and about code, usually about Python and Elixir"
 description: "I'm a freelance software engineer based in London, UK.
 I write code and about code."
 ---